Excavator As Crane Training Course

 - Identify and explain how environmental factors outside the lift zone but within the surrounding area can affect planned lifting operations and the possible outcomes.

 - Health and safety legislation, as it applies to Plant Operators.

 - Theoretical knowledge of plant operations.

-- Operator’s responsibilities, with regards to daily/weekly checks of machine.
+- Operator’s responsibilities, with regards to daily/weekly checks of the machine.

-- Familiarity with the equipment and use of Operator’s manual.
+- Familiarity with the equipment and use of the Operator’s manual.